joseph2k00/cross-platform-playlist-transferer/README.md

 ## Status

 This project is a work in progress.
-At present it exposes a single endpoint that exchanges a Spotify authorization code for an access token; the actual playlist-transfer logic and additional platform integrations are not yet implemented.
+At present it exposes a single endpoint that exchanges a Spotify authorization code for an access token, storing it in the HTTP session; the actual playlist-transfer logic and additional platform integrations are not yet implemented.
+A service for fetching a user's Spotify playlists is in progress but not yet wired up to a controller endpoint.

 ## Tech stack